alexiom/alexiom.github.io/_pages/about.md

   overlay_image: /assets/images/default_header.png
 ---

-My name is Alex Marsh, and I have received earn Ph.D. in Economics at the University of North Carolina - Chapel Hill.
-I was on the 2024-2025 economics job market and will be joining Bates White Economic Consulting in the Antitrust and Competition Practice.
+My name is Alex Marsh, and I recently received a Ph.D. in Economics at the University of North Carolina - Chapel Hill.
+I was on the 2024-2025 economics job market and will be joining the Antitrust and Competition Practice at Bates White Economic Consulting in August.

 <center> <a href="/jmp/" class="btn btn--primary-secondary btn--large">Job Market Paper</a> &nbsp; &nbsp; &nbsp; <a href="/cv/" class="btn btn--primary-secondary btn--large">CV</a></center>